-Select the Save & Exit tab from the BIOS Setup Utility screen to perform save and exit functions
+Select the Exit tab from the BIOS Setup Utility screen to enter the Exit BIOS Setup screen

 Discard Changes and Exit

 Select this option to quit the BIOS Setup without making any permanent changes to the system configuration, and reboot the computer.
 Select Discard Changes and Exit from the Exit menu and press <Enter>.